RM2004/Engage22_Data_Analysis/README.md

 * **Frequenty Asked Quetions**

-This try to answer some frequently asked questions by doing proper analysis about it The questions are as follows:-
+This section try to answer some frequently asked questions by doing proper analysis about it The questions are as follows:-
 Which Fuel Type is used in most of the Automobiles?
 Show the range of Ex-Showroom Price